edplatform-startup/backend/docs/api.md

 - `url` (string, optional) – Location where the file can be fetched.
 - `size` (number, optional) – File size in bytes.
 - `type` (string, optional) – MIME type.
+- `content` (string, optional) – Base64-encoded file payload when the file is uploaded inline.

 ### POST /courses
 - Purpose: Generate study topics with Grok 4 Fast Reasoning (via OpenRouter) and return them to the caller (no persistence yet).